Hardware

 blue

-sequence finished - retrigger disable
+sequence finished - retrigger disabled

 blinking blue